About my work

 I am working on:

-I am developing a way of testing empirically whether we have affective states whose function is to signal truth and falsity.
+I am developing a way to empirically test whether we have affective states whose function is to signal truth and falsity.

 At the same time, I am trying to map out ways how contextual factors such as stakes might affect our confidence judgments and how we can make sense of “biases” in metacognition such as our tendency to be overconfident.